1 Day Inca Trail TRIP DETAILS

 After lunch, you will have a mostly flat walk to the Sun Gate, from which you have your first view of Machu Picchu!
 Though the hour long walk is a gentle rolling up and down, it does end with a set of steep stairs carved directly into the bedrock by the Inca.
 Once you reach the stairs you will know that you’re almost at the Sun Gate!
 It is a breathtaking view of Machu Picchu, so take some time to savor the moment and take photos.
 The last 45 minutes down from the Sun Gate provide many opportunities to take more photos of Machu Picchu from this unique vantage point.
 There are also a couple more important Inca sites between the Sun Gate and Machu Picchu, so make sure to go slowly, enjoy your time walking in the footsteps of the Inca on the Inca Trail and ask your guide questions about these historical places on the last bit of your hike to Machu Picchu.

 Once you reach Machu Picchu, you will have time to take more photos from the viewing platforms above the site.
 You will arrive in the afternoon, as the archeological area starts to empty of tourists, which gives you the opportunity to take beautiful photos in the afternoon light with fewer people in your shots.
-Your guide will give you the full tour, which takes about two hours.
-You will see all of the most important parts of Machu Picchu, including the Temple of the Sun, Temple of the Condor, Temple of Three Windows, Sun Dial, Quarry and the House of the Inca.
+Your guide will give you the full tour of Circuit #3, which takes about two hours.
+You will see some of the most important parts of Machu Picchu. (please review circuit 3).
 You will also learn about how Machu Picchu is divided into three sectors: agricultural, residential and religious.

 Take your time to enjoy this magical experience before you take the bus down to Aguas Calientes.
-In the evening (6:20pm) you will take the return Expedition train to Ollantaytambo and catch our private van to Cusco and your hotel.
+In the evening at 6:20pm you will take the return Expedition Train to Ollantaytambo and catch our private van to Cusco and your hotel.
 You will arrive around 10:00 pm.
-If you upgrade to the Vistadome, you will depart Aguas Calientes at 6:10pm.
+If you upgrade to the Vistadome Train, you will depart Aguas Calientes at 6:10pm.

 Meals: Picnic lunch